 So what does being eclectic mean?

-I will leave this post with a different way of thinking about leadership and being eclectic.
+I will leave this insight with a different way of thinking about leadership and being eclectic.
 Imagine the song, ‘When the Saints Go Marching In’.
 I can guarantee that if you have attended half a dozen jazz festivals that you have heard this tune played in half a dozen different ways.
 Yet each time you heard it you knew the name of the tune and how it would end (‘the bigger picture’)…and the journey that each of the jazz groups took to achieve the final note was most likely very different.
 However the big question is this…were any of these versions the ‘wrong’ version?
 No, of course not.
 Each group simply played the tune to suit their personality and the experience within the band.
 The same goes for choosing your leadership style.

 Be eclectic, and lead to your own tune.

 Author: David Morley